 Money allocated to an Indexed Strategy that uses the S&P 500 Index is subject to the risk that the market value of the underlying securities that comprise the Index may decline over a Term.
-Likewise, money allocated to an Indexed Strategy that uses the iShares MSCI EAFE ETF or the iShares U.S. Real Estate ETF is subject to the risk that the fund's share price may decline over a Term.
-The level of the S&P 500 Index and the share prices of the iShares MSCI EAFE ETF and the iShares U.S. Real Estate ETF may be volatile.
+Likewise, money allocated to an Indexed Strategy that uses the iShares MSCI EAFE ETF, the iShares U.S. Real Estate ETF, or the SPDR Gold Shares ETF is subject to the risk that the fund's share price may decline over a Term.
+The level of the S&P 500 Index and the share prices of the SPDR Gold Shares ETF, iShares MSCI EAFE ETF and the iShares U.S. Real Estate ETF may be volatile.
 Any such market loss in an amount up to the Maximum Loss or in excess of the Buffer will be reflected in the Indexed Strategy value.
 For a Growth Strategy, you will absorb any such market loss up to the amount of the Maximum Loss of 10%.
 For a Buffer Strategy, you will absorb any such market loss to the extent it exceeds the Buffer.
 This risk applies even if you do not take a withdrawal before the end of a Term.
-Due to the Maximum Gain and the Daily Charge, any positive return will be less than that of a direct investment in such Index.